Activity / Job — Design

 This operator-surface repair keeps orbit run ship --json, direct orbit job run, orbit run history, and orbit run show actionable without adding a second run-level error channel.

-After [T20260430-27], orbit run ship-auto also interprets the parent task_auto_pipeline snapshot for operator output.
-Text and JSON modes keep the persisted run state and exit-code semantics, but add workflow_status labels: empty_backlog, gated_noop, gate_waiting, gate_failed, and completed. empty_backlog means no candidates and no exclusions. gated_noop means zero dispatched bundles with one or more list_backlog.excluded entries. gate_waiting means a child task_gate_pipeline run is still pending/running or the parent wait timed out while the child remains active. gate_failed means a child gate run reached a failed or cancelled state.
-The output also carries dispatched bundle count, excluded task count, exclusion reasons, blocker summaries, and child gate run status so operators do not have to run orbit run show merely to tell no backlog from lock-gated work.
-After [T20260430-30], default text renders that data as labeled multi-line operator output, while --json remains the stable machine-readable surface with raw status fields.
+After [T20260430-27], the former orbit run ship-auto path interpreted the parent task_auto_pipeline snapshot for operator output.
+Text and JSON modes kept the persisted run state and exit-code semantics, but added workflow_status labels: empty_backlog, gated_noop, gate_waiting, gate_failed, and completed. empty_backlog means no candidates and no exclusions. gated_noop means zero dispatched bundles with one or more list_backlog.excluded entries. gate_waiting means a child task_gate_pipeline run is still pending/running or the parent wait timed out while the child remains active. gate_failed means a child gate run reached a failed or cancelled state.
+After [ORB-00075], orbit run ship is the single public shipment command: omitted task IDs run auto mode, provided task IDs seed explicit singleton bundles, and both forms submit task_auto_pipeline asynchronously.
+The dispatch output is now just workflow/job/run identity plus pointers to orbit run history -j task_auto_pipeline and orbit run show <RUN_ID>; waiting reasons and terminal details live on those durable inspection surfaces rather than in CLI dispatch output.

 After [T20260505-8], active job runs can be cancelled through the same durable run surface. pending and running runs transition to cancelled; terminal runs remain immutable.
 Pending cancellation only rewrites the run bundle and pipeline snapshot, so a later pipeline worker observes cancelled and exits without claiming the run.
 Running cancellation first validates the stored owner PID start-time token, then signals the owner process group on Unix with a bounded graceful period and SIGKILL escalation.
 JobRunCancelled audit payloads include run id, previous/final state, actor/source, whether signaling was attempted, and the signal outcome.